 WHO:

-Lead Collaborators have included:
+Collaborators have included:

-donna davis: Visual Artist (blog link)
+donna davis: Co-Director, Co-producer, Lead Artist (blog link)

-Andrea Higgins: Regional Development and Marketing
+Andrea Higgins: Regional Development and Marketing, Artist

 Beth Jackson: Curator